Dr Katie Pownell

 Training, qualifications & experience

-I offer an empathic, compassionate, and professional psychology service, and work with a range of emotional, psychological, and mental health difficulties.
+I offer an empathic, compassionate, and professional clinical psychology service, and work with a range of emotional, psychological, and mental health difficulties.
 I aim to work collaboratively with you, and draw upon a range of therapeutic approaches in doing so.